-Macronutrients Are Essential To Life
+Macronutrients Are Essential to Life

 The macronutrients are a basic way to divide up foods that are essential to human survival.
-If you were to completely eliminate either carbohydrates, proteins or fats from your diet, you would get very ill.
-Eventually your life would even be at risk.
+If you were to eliminate either carbohydrates, proteins or fats from your diet, you would get very ill.
+Eventually, your life would even be at risk.
 Except in circumstances of extreme starvation, complete exclusion of macronutrients rarely occurs.

-Macro Vs. Micro
+Macro vs. Micro

 Another important thing to remember is that macro foods are composed of micronutrients.
 For instance, different protein sources may have different amounts of amino acids.
 Calorie for calorie, some foods contain more vitamins and minerals than others.
 Also, not all fats are the same, and you have saturated, monounsaturated and polyunsaturated fats.

-So even though we divide the macronutrients into three broad categories, the quality of a certain food in each category may vary widely.
+So, even though we divide the macronutrients into three broad categories, the quality of a certain food in each category may vary widely.

-Emphasis Depends On Your Goal
+Emphasis Depends on Your Goal

 The type of macronutrient diet you choose depends on your fitness goals.
 Are you trying to lose waistline inches or maintain your weight?
 Perhaps you are trying to build muscle, or you’re an endurance athlete.
 No matter what your objective, thinking in macronutrient terms can guide your overall food strategy.

-Macronutrient Diet For Weight Loss
+Macronutrient Diet for Weight Loss

 Many have heard about these high protein-low carbohydrate diets.
 The typical ratios for weight loss are:

 There are several different approaches to managing macronutrient intake for weight loss.
 For instance, the first phase of the Atkins diet only allows vegetables, proteins, healthy fats, cheeses, nuts and seeds.
 Later, other food categories are gradually added.
-The cornerstone of this, and most macro based weight loss diets, is carbohydrate limitation.
+The cornerstone of this, and most macro-based weight loss diets, is carbohydrate limitation.

 If you read the numbers carefully, you might be surprised that over a third of calories in this category are dedicated to fats.
 This is because it’s hard to get enough calories from proteins alone.
-Plus, fats are required for normal hormone production as well as the absorption of the fat soluble vitamins A, D, E and K.
+Plus, fats are required for normal hormone production as well as the absorption of the fat-soluble vitamins A, D, E and K.

-Macronutrient Diet For Weight Maintenance
+Macronutrient Diet for Weight Maintenance

 If you’re happy with your weight and are seeking maintenance, the recommended ratios are:

-Macronutrient Diet For Bodybuilding Or Endurance
+Macronutrient Diet for Bodybuilding or Endurance

 For competitive athletes of all kinds, the ratio of macronutrients fall under these ranges:

-Now you might be thinking that bodybuilders need more protein to build muscle, and this is correct.
-However, in many cases it’s an overall increased calorie intake that brings in more protein, not necessarily a higher percentage of proteins.
-It takes a lot of energy to build muscle, and carbs are the best source of fast burning fuel for exercise.
+Now, you might be thinking that bodybuilders need more protein to build muscle, and this is correct.
+However, in many cases, it’s an overall increased calorie intake that brings in more protein, not necessarily a higher percentage of proteins.
+It takes a lot of energy to build muscle, and carbs are the best source of fast-burning fuel for exercise.

 For endurance athletes, carbohydrates are essential to provide quick energy to maintain a high level of activity for extended periods of time.
 However, a solid base of fat and protein are necessary as well.
-Once the fast burning carb stores are used up, the body then begins to use protein and fat as energy sources.
+Once the fast-burning carb stores are used up, the body then begins to use protein and fat as energy sources.
 The right macronutrient balance is the best way to keep performance maxed out over the long haul.

 This relationship takes on an even more dramatic dimension when it comes to ultra-endurance athletes.
-For example, John Stamstad is a long distance mountain bike rider and runner who once rode 2,466 mostly dirt-road miles across the Great Divide.
-He’s also crossed Australia by bicycle and has participated in numerous long distance and 24 hour races.
+For example, John Stamstad is a long-distance mountain bike rider and runner who once rode 2,466 mostly dirt-road miles across the Great Divide.
+He’s also crossed Australia by bicycle and has participated in numerous long-distance and 24-hour races.

 It wasn’t unusual for Stamstad to guzzle pure canola oil along his route until he could get to the next gas station to refuel with Spam, Little Debbie snack cakes, and 1-pound blocks of cheese.
 For the sedentary person, this kind of diet would kill you.
-But for a human endurance machine, all fuel gets burned with incredible efficiency.
+However, for a human endurance machine, all fuel gets burned with incredible efficiency.

-Best Sources Of Macronutrients
+Best Sources of Macronutrients

 Of course, most of us aren’t as extreme as Stamstad.
-Even for the high intensity athlete, the quality of your macronutrients makes a difference.
-So what are the best sources of proteins, carbohydrates and fats?
+Even for the high-intensity athlete, the quality of your macronutrients makes a difference.
+So, what are the best sources of proteins, carbohydrates and fats?
 The answer is found in the quality and quantity of micronutrients in each food source.

-Best Sources Of Proteins
+Best Sources of Proteins